John Carter (film): Plot

-In 1881, Edgar Rice Burroughs attends the funeral of his uncle, John Carter, a former American Civil War Confederate Army captain who died suddenly.
+In 1881, Edgar Rice Burroughs arrives at the estate of his recently deceased uncle, John Carter, a former American Civil War Confederate Army captain who died suddenly.
 Per Carter's instructions, the body is put in a tomb that can be unlocked only from the inside.
-His attorney gives Carter's personal journal for Burroughs to read.
+His attorney gives Carter's personal journal to Burroughs to whom Carter bequeathed his fortune.

 In a flashback to 1868 in the Arizona Territory, Union Colonel Powell arrests Carter with hopes that Carter will help in fighting local Apache.
 Carter escapes his holding cell, but fails to get far with U.S. cavalry soldiers in close pursuit.
 After a run-in with a band of Apaches, Carter and a wounded Powell are chased until they hide in a cave that turns out to be filled with gold.
 A Thern appears in the cave at that moment and, surprised by the two men, attacks them with a knife; Carter kills him but accidentally activates the Thern's powerful medallion and is unwittingly transported to a ruined and dying planet, Barsoom, known to Carter as Mars.
 Because of his different bone density and the planet's low gravity, Carter is able to jump high and perform feats of incredible strength.
-He is captured by the Green Martian Tharks and their Jeddak, Tars Tarkas.
+He is captured by the Tharks, a nomadic tribe of Green Martians and their Jeddak, Tars Tarkas.

 Elsewhere on Barsoom, the Red Martian cities of Helium and Zodanga have been at war for a thousand years.
 Sab Than, Jeddak of Zodanga, armed with a special weapon obtained from the Thern leader Matai Shang, proposes a cease-fire and an end to the war by marrying the Princess of Helium, Dejah Thoris.
 The Princess escapes and is rescued by Carter.